clean-cloogle/cloogle.org/CONTRIBUTING.md

 If the library is not well known it is advised to first open an issue to see whether it is suitable to be indexed by cloogle.

-To add a library you have to add it in to the following three places:
+To add a library you have to add it in to the following places:

 - `backend/builddb.icl`